 If you're persistent you'll get that job, I have no doubts.
 Now, once you get that cool gig you worked so hard for, you'll want to keep performing well!
-Try and be proactive from the first day.
-This resource The First 90 Days was one of the things that really helped me on getting up to speed, last time I moved jobs.
+Try and be proactive from day one.

 Again much of the written above is just my opinion.
 I hope you find useful some of the sections of this post even if you don't work on the tech industry.